nitefood/asn/README.md

 * It is possible to search by **organization name** in order to retrieve a list of IPv4/6 network ranges related to a given company.
 A multiple choice menu will be presented if more than one organization matches the search query.

 * It is possible to search for **ASNs matching a given name**, in order to map the ASNs for a given organization.
+The list will be enriched by each result's AS rank and useful tags highlighting the highest-ranking ASNs found.

 * It is possible to quickly identify the **transit/upstream AS network(s)** for a given prefix, through analysis of observed BGP updates and ASPATHs.